 The best option for nighttime meals are foods which are digested slowly.
 Slow digestion helps the body better utilize energy throughout the entire night rather than all at once.
 Good examples of nighttime options include complex carbs (100% whole wheat products, brown rice, beans, vegetables, legumes), lean proteins (soy, chicken breast, eggs, low-fat dairy products - milk, cottage cheese, tuna, protein shakes that contain casein) and unsaturated fats (seafood, olive oil, peanut butter, nuts, seeds).

 Foods high in sugar are poor nighttime options because they are digested very quickly.
 Sleep deprives us of food for 6-8 hours.
 This fasting is detrimental to the recovery process.
 Sugar passes through your system very quickly; whatever energy isn't used right away is stored as fat.
 Because the body doesn't always like using body fat for energy, there is the potential for it to burn through muscle for nighttime energy needs.

 Body Fat/Unwanted Weight Gain

 Those who argue against eating late claim nighttime calories lead to unwanted weight gain.
 The truth is unwanted weight gain happens because of a calorie surplus; eating too much throughout the entire day.
 The relationship between how many calories you burn and how many you consume (known as calorie balance) controls weight; how much is more important than when.

 The Bottom Line

 Fitness gains are dependent on a solid recovery process.
 Recovery requires an adequate amount of rest and nutrients to propel you to new fitness heights.
 Eating at night does not lead to unwanted weight gain given your overall calorie intake is under control.
-Eating the right foods at night ensures an adequate amount of nutrients to fuel fitness gains.
+Eating the right foods at night ensures an adequate amount of nutrients to fuel improvements.